Make a Mirror TV:

 Step #4: IR System

 Connect the IR system to the TV and place the eye below the frame once it has been mounted.
 This allows the remote to work with the TV, even though the sensor has been covered by the frame.
+For more detailed information on IR Repeaters, check out our IR Repeater guide.

 Step #5: Turn TV On & Adjust Settings